-Google workers around world protest harassment, inequality
+Google workers around the world protest its corporate culture

 Much of the organizing earlier this year was internal, including petition drives, brainstorming sessions with top executives and training from the workers’ rights group Coworker.org.

-Since its founding two decades ago, Google has been known for its transparency with workers.
-Executives’ goals and insights into corporate strategy have been accessible to any employee.
+Since its founding two decades ago, Google has been known for a motto of “don’t be evil,” a dictum preserved in its worker code of conduct, and its transparency with employees about corporate strategy.

 But organizers said Google executives, like leaders at other companies affected by the #metoo movement, have been slow to address some structural issues.